 When padding is in effect, the width of the positive subpattern, including prefix and suffix, determines the format width.
 For example, in the pattern "* #0 o''clock", the format width is 10.

-The width is counted in 16-bit code units.
+The width is counted in units of 16-bit character codes.

 Some parameters which usually do not matter have meaning when padding is used, because the pattern width is significant with padding.
 In the pattern "* ##,##,#,##0.##", the format width is 14.
 The initial characters "##,##," do not affect the grouping size or maximum integer digits, but they do affect the format width.